 9 All stallholders collecting for a charity must attach a letter of permission from their chosen Charity to the Application Form.

-11 Please note that although water is available for general use, it is not suitable for human consumption.
+10 Please note that only a limited supply of water will be available for general use, and this will not be suitable for human consumption.

 11 The Fair is opened officially at 12.00 following the arrival of the Procession.